Diary of a Lost Girl: Plot

 By chance, Thymian encounters her father, Meta, and Meinert in a nightclub.
-Her father is shocked when he realizes what she has become, and Meta and Meinert prevent them from speaking by quickly ushering Robert out of the nightclub.
+Her father is shocked when he realises what she has become, and Meta and Meinert prevent them from speaking by quickly ushering Robert out of the nightclub.
 Three years later, her father dies.
-With the expectation of inheriting a large amount of money, Thymian decides to start a new life.
+With the expectation of a large inheritance, Thymian decides to start a new life.
 Her friends at the brothel suggest she obtain a new identity by marrying Osdorff.
 After thinking about it, he agrees.
 At the lawyer's office, Meinert buys Thymian's interest in the pharmacy, making her rich.
-However, when she learns that Meinert is throwing Meta and her two children out on the street, Thymian gives Meta the money so that her young half-sister will not suffer her fate.
+However, when she learns that Meinert is throwing Meta and her two children out on the street, Thymian gives Meta the money so that her young half-sister does not suffer the same fate as her.

-Osdorff, who had been counting on the money to rebuild a life for himself too, throws himself out the window to his death when she tells him what she has done.
+Osdorff, who had been counting on the money to rebuild a life for himself, throws himself out of the window to his death when Thymian tells him what she has done.
 The uncle, grief-stricken, decides to make amends by taking care of Thymian.
 He introduces her to his cousin as his niece, Countess Osdorff.
 In a strange twist of fate, Thymian is invited to become a director of the same reformatory where she herself was once held.
-When Erika, her old friend, is brought before the directors as an "especially difficult case", Thymian denounces the school and its "blessings" and takes Erika out of the room.
-Count Osdorff follows the two women; but before leaving he pauses, turns back toward his startled cousin, and declares, "A little more love and no-one would be lost in this world!"
+When Erika, her old friend, is brought before the directors as an "especially difficult case", Thymian denounces the school and takes Erika out of the room.
+Count Osdorff follows the two women; but before leaving, he pauses, turns back toward his startled cousin and declares: "A little more love and no-one would be lost in this world!"